hamzafarooq009/hamzafarooq009/README.md

 ### Hi there 👋

-I am a Fresh Computer Science Graduate from LUMS.
+I am a recent Computer Science Graduate from LUMS.
 <!--
 **hamzafarooq009/hamzafarooq009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.